Meta-AF: Meta-Learning for Adaptive Filters: System Identification Ablations

 \subsubsection{AF Unroll}

 With the optimizer loss and inputs fixed, we evaluate four different values of AF unroll length, $L=2, 8, 16, 32$, where $L$ is the number of time-steps over which the optimizer loss is computed in~\eref{eq:oloss2}.
 Intuitively, a larger unroll introduces less truncation bias but may be more unstable during training due to exploding or vanishing gradients.
-Also, the case where $L=2$ corresponds to no unroll, otherwise the optimizer loss will not be a function of the optimizer parameters and yield a zero gradient.
-As shown, for no unroll $L=2$~(red, diamond), we get a reduction of the $\operatorname{SNR}_d$ by nearly $6\,$dB compared to our best model, suggesting a model that is temporally unaware.
+The case where $L=2$ corresponds to no unroll, since for $L=1$ the meta loss is not a function of the optimizer parameters and yields a zero gradient.
+As shown, for no unroll $L=2$~(grey), we get a reduction of the $\operatorname{SNR}_d$ by $1.8\,$dB compared to our best model.
 When selecting the unroll between $8, 16, 32$, however, there is a small~($<1\,$dB) overall effect.
 That said, we find that longer unroll values work better in challenging scenarios but take longer to train.
 As a result, we select an unroll length of $16$, as it represents a good trade-off between performance and training time.
 Note, the unroll length only effects training and is not used at test time.